Marakkar: Lion of the Arabian Sea: Plot

-Many years later, Marakkar's gang engage in guerilla warfare against Portuguese vessels, and on one raid they meet Chiang, a Chinese slave.
-Chiang fights them in defense so gang member Aimutty takes Chiang's mother hostage.
-Marakkar is against hurting women and children so he saves her but accidentally kills Aimutty.
-Aimutty's brother Mayinkutty witnesses this.
-Chiang and his mother are rescued, leading to the former and Marakkar becoming friends, and he calls Chiang "Chinnali".
-Since Marakkar is a fugitive of Kozhikode, Achuthan instructs Mayinkutty to kill him for revenge, but Chinnali kills him first.
+Years later, Marakkar's gang wages guerrilla warfare against Portuguese vessels.
+During one raid, they encounter Chiang, a Chinese slave.
+When gang member Aimutty threatens Chiang's mother, Marakkar saves her but accidentally kills Aimutty.
+Chiang and his mother are rescued, and Chiang becomes Marakkar's friend, earning the name "Chinnali".
+Aimutty's brother Mayinkutty seeks revenge but is killed by Chinnali first.